isomerpages/moe-kentridgesec/_school-information/Direct School Admission 2023/Criteria.md

 permalink: /school-information/direct-school-admission-2022/criteria/
 description: ""
 third_nav_title: Direct School Admission 2023
+variant: markdown
 ---
 1\.
-Applicant must be eligible for Secondary 1 in 2024.
+Applicant must be eligible for Secondary 1 in 2025.

 2\.
 Applicant must be able to demonstrate interest and talent and/or have a personal portfolio of special awards and achievements, leadership roles in